 The Epona Institute

-It is not news that at some point in their lives, some horses were and still are left barefoot and even ridden barefoot.
-For instance, when I grew up in Switzerland, we used to remove shoes on some horses to give their hooves a break.
+It is not news that some horses were and still are left barefoot and even ridden barefoot at some point in their lives.
+For instance, when I grew up in Switzerland, we used to remove horseshoes on some horses to give their hooves a break.
 During this rest time, the horses were mildly ridden in a soft arena or given a vacation.
-In the recent years, there has been a lot of debate on whether horses can be left barefoot permanently.
-The answer is yes — but this ‘yes’ may depend on the exact situation.
-There also seems to be some debate on what constitutes a ‘barefoot trim’ versus a ‘pasture trim’.
+In recent years, there has been a lot of debate on whether horses can be left barefoot permanently.
+Of course, the answer is yes — but this ‘yes’ may depend on the exact situation.
+There also seems to be some debate on what constitutes a ‘barefoot trim’ versus a ‘pasture trim.’
 The reality is that a good trim is a good trim.
 Also, I believe that both farriers and barefoot trimmers are capable of reproducing similar trims.

 Ideal Situation for Horse Hoof

-In an ideal situation a good portion of the hoof should lie behind the tip of the frog, have plenty of sole depth, have a good quality frog and bars, and not be burdened with miles of toe (see figure 1.)
+In an ideal situation, a good portion of the horse hoof should lie behind the tip of the frog, have plenty of sole depth, have a good quality frog and bars, and not be burdened with miles of the toe (see figure 1.)

-Figure 1: A good hoof.
-This is a left front hoof.
-A good portion of the hoof is behind the apex of the frog (C.) The hoof has good concavity (E.) The radiograph (B) shows the bone stance and the sole depth including the arch of the sole (red line in insert in B.) The sole depth is over half an inch.
+Figure 1: A good horse hoof.
+This is a left-front hoof.
+A good portion of the hoof is behind the apex of the frog (C.) The hoof has good concavity (E.) The radiograph (B) shows the bone stance and the sole depth, including the arch of the sole (red line in the insert in B.) The sole depth is over half an inch.

-Most horses with good hooves and good conformation are fine barefoot, especially if they are worked on soft surface while being ridden.
-The health of the hoof depends on adequate movement, it is therefore crucial that barefoot horses have plenty of room to roam freely.
+Most horses with good hooves and good conformation are fine barefoot, especially if they are worked on a soft surface while being ridden.
+However, the health of the hoof depends on adequate movement; it is, therefore, crucial that barefoot horses have plenty of room to roam freely.

 Assess Horse Hooves